Who was Prophet Muhammad (peace be upon him)?

 In the name of Allāh, ar-Raḥmān (the most merciful), ar-Raḥīm (the bestower of mercy).

-All praise is for Allāh, who sent to us a messenger to guide humanity away from darkness to the light of Islām.
+All praise is for Allāh, who sent his Messenger to guide humanity from darkness into the light of Islām.
 May salutations of praise and peace be upon our beloved Prophet, his wives, family and Companions.

-In this brief article, I have provided basic details about the life of the noble Prophet of Islām, which every Muslim should be aware of, as well as a reference for ourselves and when teaching our families and children.
+In this brief article, I have provided basic details about the life of the noble Prophet of Islām, which every Muslim should be familiar with, as well as a reference for ourselves and when teaching our families and children.

 What was his name?